DemocracyApps/member-org/README.md

 organization users (this creates the entry in the database as well).
 Second, I use the Organization's *userHasAccess* method in route middleware to restrict access to organization pages (generally admin pages).

-Heres is a concrete example of a middleware class for company admin pages.
+Here is a concrete example of a middleware class for company admin pages.
 In the route, the company ID is in the 2nd route segment.

     class VerifyCompanyAccess {